 How many wristbands will there be?

 We will distribute 1000 wristbands for each match.
-Only Timbers Army ticket holders in line will receive a numbered wristband based on arrival order.
-You will need to show a TA section ticket for that evening’s match in order to receive a wristband.
+Only fans presenting a Timbers Army ticket for that day’s match will receive a numbered wristband based on arrival order.

 Does a wristband guarantee me early entry before all the other gates?